 All students found in violation of a first alcohol offense participate in a mandatory online alcohol education program.
-Our campus uses two Internet based alcohol programs depending on the office where the violation originates.
-The Dean of Students Office and Athletics use Under the Influence, a 3rd Millennium Classrooms program, and the Office of Residence Life uses Alcohol-Responsibility, a BACCHUS program.
-Both online education programs use step-by-step modules to educate users about the effects of alcohol on the body and brain, social problems associated with alcohol use on campus, alcohol safety information, and personal and legal consequences related to alcohol use.
-These programs also provide personalized feedback about each user's typical drinking behavior and how it compares with national averages, illustrating that high-risk use is not the norm among college students (norms clarification) though students most often believe it is.
+The Dean of Students Office, University Housing, and Athletics use Under the Influence, a 3rd Millennium Classrooms program.
+The online education program uses stepby-step modules to educate users about the effects of alcohol on the body and brain, social problems associated with alcohol use on campus, alcohol safety information, and personal and legal consequences related to alcohol use.
+This program also provides personalized feedback about each user's typical drinking behavior and how it compares with national averages, illustrating that high-risk use is not the norm among college students (norms clarification) though students most often believe it is.
 Finally, the two programs also offer suggestions for "safer drinking behavior" and strategies the participant can employ for reducing alcohol use.
-Conduct administrators receive notification when the students have completed the program so there is accountability for completion of the education programs.
+Conduct administrators receive a notification when the students have completed the program so there is accountability for the completion of the education programs.

+iii.
 Brief Intervention & Education Programs

-All students found in violation of a second alcohol offense participate in mandatory inperson alcohol education classes that last approximately 4-6 hours in length.
-The Office of Residence Life uses the Choices program, an individual brief-intervention and alcohol skills training program administered by counseling students at the Winther Counseling Lab.
+All students found in violation of a second alcohol offense participate in mandatory in-person alcohol education classes that last approximately 4-6 hours in length.
+University Housing uses the Choices program, an individual brief-intervention and alcohol skills training program administered by counseling graduate students at the Winther Counseling Lab.
 The Dean of Students Office and Intercollegiate Athletics uses a program called the Alcohol Awareness Workshop, a hybrid individual and group brief-intervention and alcohol skills training program facilitated by the Dean of Students Office.
 Both programs engage students in conversation about their alcohol use via motivational enhancement techniques, provide individualized feedback about their use compared with campus normative data, and encourage students to make safer choices about their alcohol use.
-Additionally, the Alcohol Awareness program uses group process activities to engage small groups of students in conversation about the campus alcohol climate, teaches techniques to avoid peer pressure and provides support for developing alcohol-free social or personal interests.
+Additionally, the Alcohol Awareness program uses group process activities to engage small groups of students in conversation about the campus alcohol climate, teaches techniques to avoid peer pressure, and provides support for developing alcohol-free social or personal interests.

+iv.
 AODA Evaluation at University Health & Counseling Services